Panhellenic Sorority Formal Recruitment 2021

 - Be in good standing with the university (not on academic or disciplinary probation)

-- Complete the registration online and pay the $100 registration fee by the deadline – January 5, 2020.
+- Complete the registration online and pay the $100 registration fee by the deadline (TBD).

 - Complete the online Potential New Member Orientation.
 After submitting the online registration, you will receive an email with the link and instructions for completing the Potential New Member Orientation.

 Transfer students who meet the above requirements with 12 credits completed at another institution will also be asked to upload an unofficial copy of their prior institution’s transcript to the registration form.
-Spring semester admit students are not eligible to participate in formal recruitment.
+Spring semester admits (first-time college students) are not eligible to participate in formal recruitment.
 Questions about transfer student eligibility should be directed to Student Involvement, 336-278-7214.

-The registration deadline was 11:59 pm on Sunday, January 5, 2020 – no late registrations will be accepted.
+Students must register by the deadline (TBD) – no late registrations will be accepted.

 How does recruitment work?